AbdelrahmanHafez/claude-code-plus/README.md

 This will:
 1. Check and install dependencies (including Homebrew if needed)
 2. Configure your preferred shell
-3. Install the allow-piped hook
+3. Install the auto-approve-allowed-commands hook
 4. Add safe command permissions

 ### Individual Commands